annaberezko/courses_platform_api/README.md

 # Platform for educational courses

 ### Superuser administrate all users and data, can create administrators and curators
-### Admin can create courses, curators, administrate them, and see his students
+### Admin can create courses, curators, administrate them, and see his learners
-### Curator has permission to review his courses, students of these courses without contact information, and check home tasks
+### Curator has permission to review his courses, learners of these courses without contact information, and check home tasks
-### Student can sign up, has permission to review his courses and do home tasks to them
+### Learner can sign up, has permission to review his courses and do home tasks to them

 ## Tech details